EulerStream/Euler-API-SDK/src/sdk/docs/AuthenticationApi.md

 import {
     AuthenticationApi,
     Configuration,
-    IApiKeyConfigBase
+    UpdateKeyPayload
 } from './api';

 const configuration = new Configuration();
 const apiInstance = new AuthenticationApi(configuration);

-let accountId: number; //The account to update the key for (default to undefined) let updateBy: 'value' | 'name' | 'id'; //The API key field to update by (default to undefined) let updateParam: string; //The API key field value to update by (default to undefined) let iApiKeyConfigBase: IApiKeyConfigBase; //The new configuration for the key
+let accountId: number; //The account to update the key for (default to undefined) let updateBy: 'value' | 'id'; //The API key field to update by (default to undefined) let updateParam: string; //The API key field value to update by (default to undefined) let updateKeyPayload: UpdateKeyPayload; //The new configuration for the key

 const { status, data } = await apiInstance.updateKey(
     accountId,
     updateBy,
     updateParam,
-    iApiKeyConfigBase
+    updateKeyPayload
 );
 ```